- Conditions for our housing

 Before you book

 Here you will find all our areas and accommodations.
 For information on possible renovations and pipe refurbishments, see “Activities in the area” under each area.
-Consider how much this may affect your living situation before you book an accommodation.

 You need a certificate to prove your studies